Menu Close

 • Contact College Board or ACT to send your scores to each school you’ve applied to and TOEFL scores if necessary.

 • Ask teachers for recommendations in person; let them know what schools you’ve applied to and the deadlines.
+Link them in Naviance.

 • If you add any schools after letters have been sent, let your Guidance Counselor and teacher know.

-Naviance – Family Connection from Naviance is a Web-based service designed especially for students and parents.
+NAVIANCE – Family Connection from Naviance is a Web-based service designed especially for OA students and parents.
 Family Connection is a comprehensive website that you and your child can use to help in making decisions about courses, colleges, and careers.
 Students create their list of Colleges I Am Thinking About and, later, Colleges I am Applying To.
 Teachers send letters of recommendation through Naviance, and Counselors send letters of recommendation, school profiles, and transcripts.
 Under the Colleges section is the Supermatch college search engine.

 Specialty Searches and Information:

 Want to play sports in college?
 Register with the NCAA.
 Here is a great resource with lots of information on the process.
+NCAA Guide for College-Bound Student Athletes

-Common Application – The Common Application is an undergraduate college admission application that applicants may use to apply to any of more than 700 member colleges and universities in 49 states and the District of Columbia, as well as in Canada, China, and many European countries.
+COMMON APPLICATION – The Common Application is an undergraduate college admission application that applicants may use to apply to any of more than 700 member colleges and universities in 49 states and the District of Columbia, as well as in Canada, China, and many European countries.

 Would you like to help the Guidance Counselor learn more about your student for their letter of recommendation?
 Fill out our Parent Brag Sheet and return to their Guidance Counselor.